jordanoverbye/jordanoverbye/README.md

-### Software Engineer at Thinkmill who enjoys working with React, Node and GraphQL.
+### Software Engineer at Thinkmill

+TS / React / Node / GraphQL

 <!--
 **jordanoverbye/jordanoverbye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.